 - It is possible to apply to Amazon for GTIN exemption.
 This allows the listing of products without a GTIN (barcode).
 The process and requirements for this exemption are unclear.

-- We have been advised by customers occasionally that Amazon require their website address (URL) on the barcodes invoice.
-Please let us know (when you purchase barcodes or later) if you would like your website address on the invoice/receipt.
+- Customers have occasionally advised us that Amazon require their website address (URL) on the barcode invoice.
+Please let us know (when you purchase barcodes or later) if you want your website address on the invoice/receipt.